Mcclaib4/WWUAdvancedPaleo/Stratigraphic_Ranges.md

 **12.**

-It is unlikely that *Lucina* is not extinct.
+It is unlikely that *Lucina* is extant.

 **13.**